hwdong-net/hwdong-net.github.io/_posts/2020-05-04-A short  git&github tutorial.md

 ##  working with github (Remote repositories)

-A remote repository on a server typically does not require a working tree, A Git repository without a working tree is called a bare repository.
+A remote repository on a server typically does not require a working tree.
+A Git repository without a working tree is called a bare repository.
  You can create a bare repository with the --bare option.